WaqasSaleem97/CC_F25/Lab_Tasks/Lab_4/Lab4.md

 - (Optional) Wrote and executed a simple demo script using an editor.

 ---
 ## Submission

-- Create a ZIP or push a Git repository named `CC_<student_Name>_<student_roll_number>` containing:
+- Upload a **Word file and PDF or .md file** containing:
-  - `Lab4.md` (this file)
-  - `vm_plan.md` — one paragraph describing VM resources and networking choice (use Markdown file, not .txt)
+  - Step outputs or terminal screenshots for each task
+  - Your answers to the hands-on practical exam questions
   - `workspace/` — folder containing files you created in the workspace:
     - `README.md`, `main.py`, `.env` (required)
     - `run-demo.sh` (optional / bonus)
   - `screenshots/` — folder containing all required screenshots listed above (preferred), including `answers_md.png`
-  - Optional: export notes or snapshot if your instructor requests it

-- ZIP the repository (or push to GitHub) and submit link or ZIP file per instructor guidelines.
-Include PDF or Markdown versions of your answers if required by instructor.

 ---